Brett-Kennedy/CountsOutlierDetector/README.md

 This detector, then, has the advantages of:

-1) being able to provide as clear as possible explanations.
+1) it is able to provide as clear as possible explanations.
 Explanations are based on a single column if possible, two columns if necessary, 3 if necessary, and so on.
 That is, to explain why a row is scored as it is, an examplanation may be given using only as many columns as necessary to explain its score.

-2) being able to provide full statistics about each space to provide full context of the outlierness of each row.
+2) it is able to provide full statistics about each space, which allows it to provide full context of the outlierness of each row.

+This project in an attempt to demonstrate, and provide a working example, that outlier detection can be completely transparent, and though optimized outlier detectors are also very useful, there is a clear utility in interpretable outlier detection.

 # Example